Docverter/docverter/doc/api.md

 `docbook` (DocBook XML), `docx` (Word docx), `epub` (EPUB book), `mobi` (Kindle book), `asciidoc` (AsciiDoc),  or `rtf` (rich text format).

-**`callback_url`**

-A URL to POST at when the document conversion is finished.
-If this is used, the API will return immediately with a JSON document that looks like this: `{"status": "pending", "id": 12345}`.
-When the conversion finishes or fails, the callback will be POSTed to with a JSON document that looks like this: `{"status": "done", "id": 12345}` for success or `{"status": "failed", "id": 12345, "error": "some error message"}` for failure.
-To pick up a completed document conversion, GET `https://api.docverter.com/v1/pickup/:id`, where `:id` is the id from the JSON documents. t_mode` *BOOL*
-If `test_mode` is true, the document will not be charged to your account but will have watermarks inserted.

 Reader options
 --------------